SD-Wan: Defining a Software-Defined Wide Area Network

 - Performance.
 A typical WAN can struggle with cloud-based traffic.
 Bottlenecks are common, and they can frustrate your users.
 An SD-WAN can handle the traffic, even if you're working with multiple cloud environments.

 - Reporting.
-Understand how well your system functions with a dashboard that includes insights and data visualisations.
+Understand how well your system functions with a dashboard that includes insights and data visualizations.

 SD-WAN drawbacks involve complexity.
 Many vendors tell potential clients that their solutions involve little more than plugging and playing.
 In reality, it takes a great deal of expertise to set up a system and debug it for users.
 If your technical know-how is lacking, you may need a consultant's help.